Tips For Flying

 If you think you might have left an item in the passenger terminal, lost and found is located in the Airport Administration Office located on the second floor next to the Gift Shop.

-You may send an email to firstname.lastname@example.org with a description of the lost item and your contact information.
+You may send an email to email@example.com with a description of the lost item, where it may have been left, and also your contact information.
 The email will be forwarded to the airlines, restaurant and TSA.
 You will be contacted if the item is found.

 Emailing is the best option so the notification is distributed to all the entities in the terminal building.
 You may also contact the Airport Authority office during normal business hours.